matrodrigues123/matrodrigues123/README.md

 </strong>

 <p >
-    I'm an Aeronautical Engineering student who found passion in programming.
+    I'm an Engineering student who found passion in programming.
 Taking advantage of the solid math background provided by my major, I'm currently enrolled in classes, personal projects, and an internship that will allow me to grow as a developer.
 </p>